Executive Director, SAISIA

 Saskatoon Industry Education Council

-Michelle Hardy has been a Program Coordinator with the Saskatoon Industry Education Council for the past three years.
+Michelle Hardy has been a Program Coordinator with the Saskatoon Industry Education Council for the past four years.
 With a Bachelor of Education and a Master’s in Educational Administration, Michelle was a secondary school home economics teacher for ten years before transitioning to her role with the SIEC.
-Michelle facilitates specialized programming such as Spotlight on Careers and Connected: Young Women Exploring Careers, which provide experiential learning opportunities for youth as they explore pathways to their future.
+Michelle facilitates specialized programming such as Skill Sets, Spotlight on Careers, and Connected: Young Women Exploring Careers, which provide experiential learning opportunities for youth as they explore pathways to their future.
 Michelle loves seeing students grow as they develop an understanding of their potential and discover their future path.

-Jake Hirsch-Allen works with North America’s governments, workforce development organizations, colleges and universities, to leverage LinkedIn’s Learning Solutions and Economic Graph data to close skills gaps.
-Jake is passionate about supporting disadvantaged groups such as newcomers and refugees, indigenous populations, the formerly incarcerated and people with disabilities.
+Jake Hirsch-Allen builds public private partnerships between North America’s governments, workforce development organizations, colleges and universities, and LinkedIn Talent Solutions.
+Jake is learning to be an ally to groups such as newcomers and refugees, indigenous populations, the formerly incarcerated and people with disabilities.

-Jake speaks regularly on the changing nature or future of work and learning.
+Jake speaks regularly on the changing nature or future of work and learning and is currently passionate about skills-based hiring and learning.
 Jake is a Director on the Boards of the Canadian Council for Youth Prosperity, Information and Communications Technology Council, and the Canadian Club.
-He is on the Advisory Boards of the Hot Docs Cinema and Code for Canada and an Executive at the International Council on Badges and Credentials.
 Jake founded Lighthouse Labs, Canada’s foremost software development bootcamp and Hacking Health.
 A former intellectual property and international criminal lawyer, Jake was also Chair of the Technology Committee of the Global Education Platform, taught Global Health at McMaster University and clerked at the Supreme Court of Israel.